 This easy, vibrant and cold Gluten Free Pasta Salad is a must have dish during the summer months and the holiday season.
-Paired with an Italian vinaigrette dressing, classic vegetables and hard boiled eggs, this pasta salad recipe is satisfying served alone or alongside your main dish.
+Made without mayonnaise and paired with an Italian vinaigrette dressing, classic vegetables and hard boiled eggs, this pasta salad recipe is satisfying served alone or alongside your main dish.

 🥗 Why You Will Love This Recipe